codesandbox/codesandbox-client/packages/homepage/content/articles/how-we-make-npm-packages-work-in-the-browser/index.md

 client.
 This means that if you request a new dependency on top of your existing dependencies, we'd only need to gather files for the new dependency!
 This will solve the 500MB limit from [AWS Lambda](https://aws.amazon.com/lambda), since we're only installing one dependency.
-We can also drop Webpack from the packager, since the packager now has the sole responsibility of figuring out which files are relevant and sending them.
+We can also drop `webpack` from the packager, since the packager now has the sole responsibility of figuring out which files are relevant and sending them.